cyberbotics/webots-doc/reference/robot.md

 **Description**

-The `wb_robot_step()` function is crucial and must be used in every controller.
+The `wb_robot_step` function is crucial and must be used in every controller.
 This function synchronizes the sensor and actuator data between Webots and the controllers.
-If the `wb_robot_step()` function is not called then there will be no actuation in Webots and no update of the sensors in the controller.
+If the `wb_robot_step` function is not called then there will be no actuation in Webots and no update of the sensors in the controller.

-The `duration` parameter specifies the amount of time, expressed in milliseconds, that must be simulated until the `wb_robot_step()` function returns.
-Note that this is not real time but virtual (simulation) time, so this is not like calling the system's `sleep()`.
+The `duration` parameter specifies the amount of time, expressed in milliseconds, that must be simulated until the `wb_robot_step` function returns.
+Note that this is not real time but virtual (simulation) time, so this is not like calling the system's `sleep` function.
 Depending on the complexity of the simulation and execution mode, the function may return quickly.
 When it returns, the requested duration of simulation time is elapsed.
 In other words the physics runs for the specified duration: objects may move, the motors may run, the sensor values may change, etc. Note that the `duration` parameter must be a multiple of the `WorldInfo.basicTimeStep`.